 The project will also engage existing national institutions, namely the judiciary and other governmental institutions, such as the Ministry of Justice and the Ministry of Woman, Family and Social Solidarity, through the Woman and Child Institute, with a responsibility to implement various commitments enshrined in the National Human Rights Action Plan (Peacebuilding Priority 5) currently in the making.
 The rationale is that, as the population is more aware of its rights, and civil society organizations effectively channel their grievances, the "supply" side is equipped with stronger institutions to respond to such claims.
-It will be the first national human rights strategy that the country will adopt and, as such, it can launch a national debate on human rights and once again facilitate dialogue between stakeholders.
+It will be the first national human rights and once again facilitate dialogue between stakeholders.